bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 `mkdir src/components src/domain`

 Run the application with `npm run start` and let's begin programming!
-The barebones React app should open a new browser window with the app running.
+The barebones React app should open in a new browser window.

 ## The map basics